SwapnilChoudhary/Javascript-Basics/README.md

 Encapsulation: The process of wrapping properties and functions within a single unit is known as encapsulation.

 Inheritance: It is a concept in which some properties and methods of an Object are being used by another Object.
 Unlike most of the OOP languages where classes inherit classes, JavaScript Objects inherit Objects i.e. certain features (property and methods) of one object can be reused by other Objects.

+Note: The Person and Student objects both have the same method (i.e toString()), this is called Method Overriding.
+Method Overriding allows a method in a child class to have the same name(polymorphism) and method signature as that of a parent class.